jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/privacy/index.md

 ### Data protection rights under GDPR

-If you are a resident of the European Economic Area (`EEA`), you have certain data protection rights. `Fluid Attacks` aims to take reasonable steps to allow you to correct, amend, delete, or limit the use of your Personal Information.
-If you wish to be informed what Personal Information we hold about you and if you want it to be removed from our systems, please contact us.
+If you are a resident of the European Economic Area (EEA), you have certain data protection rights. `Fluid Attacks` aims to take reasonable steps to allow you to correct, amend, delete, or limit the use of your Personal Information.
+If you wish to be informed what Personal Information we hold about you and if you want it to be removed from our systems, please contact us at help@fluidattacks.com.
 In certain circumstances, you have the following data protection rights:

 - You have the right to request access to your Personal Information